2010 Suzuki DR650SE Long Term ReviewReview Last Updated: Sept 27, 2022

 I was tempted by the Yamaha Tenere 700 when it was announced for summer 2020.
 The Tenere is in a different class than the DR650SE – the Tenere is an adventure bike and the DR650 is a dual sport.
 The DR650 is a lot lighter (by 38 kg) and a lot cheaper ($6899 MSRP in 2022).
 A lot of the US motorcycle reviewers state that the Tenere is a great deal at only $10,000.
 Yeah, well here in Canada the 2022 Tenere 700 lists for $12,799 plus dealer fees ($1490 at a large BC dealer) and taxes for a total price tag of about $16,000, which is a lot for this bike in my opinion (the 2022 MT-07, which uses the same motor, lists for $9,399 plus fees and taxes).
 Add to the Tenere 700 a centre stand (it has tubed tires, $493 + tax), engine guards ($491 + tax), luggage rack and maybe a more comfortable seat (apparently the stock seat is not that comfortable), and you’re looking at a pretty hefty final price tag (almost $18,000!).
 That's not such a bargain in my mind.
 The Tenere 700 is a nice bike, and it does have some advantages over a DR650SE, but a DR650SE has some advantages over the Tenere.
 Just like pickups, I think adventure bikes are too expensive in this country.

 The DR650SE is a fun bike to ride in a variety of conditions.
 Although not perfect, I think the DR650SE is a good all around or 50/50 dual sport bike, especially for the money.
 It’s fun to ride on a paved, twisty back road, and it’s a good bike for exploring gravel / logging roads and easier trails.
 I think the bike would make a good light weight adventure bike, and a lot of people use it for that.
 According to multiple sources, the bike can be made quite a bit better with some suspension work (can get moderately expensive) and some carb work (not expensive).
 If you want to do a bit of everything, but can only afford one bike, and maybe a more affordable one at that, I think it’s worth considering.
-Having said that, I would still like to a have a street bike for extended highway use and a dirt bike (buying a CRF250F this year) and a lighter and more off-road oriented dual sport (like a KLX300 or CRF300L) for exploring the rougher trails in addition to the DR650SE, but that’s not an option for a lot of riders.
+Having said that, I would still like to a have a street bike for extended highway use and a dirt bike (have a CRF250F) and a lighter and more off-road oriented dual sport (like a KLX300 or CRF300L) for exploring the rougher trails in addition to the DR650SE, but that’s not an option for a lot of riders.
 Overall, I’ve been pretty satisfied with my DR650SE.